-Want to help minimize taxes and maximize retirement savings?
-A Roth IRA, with its tax-free growth potential and tax-free withdrawals for you and your heirs is a way for some investors to do just that (as long as certain requirements are met)1.
-And those are just two of the benefits of a Roth IRA.
-There are more that may be less well known.
+Do you want to help lower your taxes in retirement?
+A Roth IRA, with its tax-free growth potential and tax-free withdrawals for you and your heirs, is a way you may be able to do just that (as long as certain requirements are met).1 And those are just a couple of the benefits of a Roth IRA.

-Before we delve into the reasons to consider a Roth IRA, here’s an important note.
-Not everyone can contribute to a Roth IRA because there are IRS-imposed income limits.
-But you still may be able to have one by converting existing money in a traditional IRA or other retirement savings account.
-See "You earn too much to contribute to a Roth IRA," at the end of this article.)
+One important note: Not everyone can contribute to a Roth IRA, because of IRS income limits.
+If your income is over the limits, you still may be able to have a Roth IRA by converting existing money in a traditional IRA or other retirement savings accounts.
+(See the section "If you earn too much to contribute to a Roth IRA," at the end of this article.)

-You contribute money that's already been taxed (after-tax dollars) to a Roth IRA.
-There's no tax deduction on the front end, as there can be with a traditional IRA.
-But any growth or earnings from the investments in the account—and money you take out in retirement—is free from federal taxes (and usually state and local taxes too), with a few conditions.
-Withdrawals from Roth IRAs are federal income tax free and penalty free if a five-year "aging" period has been met (a withdrawal is made after a five-year period, beginning with the first taxable year after a contribution to any Roth IRA was made) and the account owner is age 59½ or over, disabled, or deceased (there’s also a $10,000 exception for first-time homebuyers).
+You contribute money that has already been taxed (after-tax dollars) to a Roth IRA.
+There's no tax deduction as there can be with a traditional IRA.
+But, any growth or earnings from the investments in the account—and any distributions you take out in retirement—are free from federal taxes (and may also be free from state and local taxes too), with a few conditions.1

-Roth IRAs do not impose minimum required distributions (MRDs) during the lifetime of the original owner.
-Traditional IRAs and generally 401(k), 403(b)s, Roth accounts and traditional 401(k)s, and other employer-sponsored retirement savings plans do.
-If you don't need your distributions for essential expenses, MRDs may be a nuisance.
-They have to be calculated each year, may result in taxable income, and if you miss taking one, a big penalty as well—50% of the MRD not taken.
-Because a Roth IRA will eliminate the need to take MRDs, it may also allow you to pass more of your retirement savings onto your heirs (see below).
+Roth IRAs do not have required minimum distributions (RMDs) for the original owner.
+Generally, traditional IRAs, 403(b)s, Roth accounts and traditional 401(k)s, and other employer-sponsored retirement savings plans do.3 If you don't need your distributions for essential expenses, RMDs may be hard to keep track of.
+The RMDs have to be calculated and withdrawn each year, and may result in taxable income.
+Because a Roth IRA eliminates the need to take RMDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).

-In many cases, a Roth IRA has legacy and estate planning benefits, but you need to consider carefully the pros and cons—they can be subtle and complex.
-Be sure to consult an attorney or estate planning expert before attempting to use Roth accounts as part of an estate plan.
+In many cases, a Roth IRA has legacy and estate planning benefits, but you need to consider the pros and cons—which can be subtle and complex.
+Be sure to consult an attorney or estate planning expert before attempting to use Roth IRAs as part of an estate plan.
 While RMDs are required for inherited Roth IRAs, as they are for inherited traditional IRAs, distributions from inherited Roth IRAs generally remain tax-free.

 4. Tax flexibility in retirement

-You've already paid the taxes on the money in a Roth IRA, so as long as you follow the rules, you get to take your money out tax free.
-Mixing how you take withdrawals between your traditional IRAs and 401(k)s, or other qualified accounts, and Roth IRAs may allow you to help better manage your overall income tax liability in retirement.
-You could, for example, take withdrawals from a traditional IRA up to the top of a tax bracket, and then take any money you need above that from a Roth IRA.
-"This opportunity for tax diversification is one reason why we believe most investors should at least consider having a Roth IRA as part of their overall retirement," says Hevert.
+You've already paid the taxes on the contributions to a Roth IRA, so as long as you follow the rules, you get to take out your money tax-free.
+Mixing how you take withdrawals between your traditional IRAs and 401(k)s, or other qualified accounts, and Roth IRAs may enable you to better manage your overall income tax liability in retirement.
+You could, for example, take withdrawals from a traditional IRA until your taxable income reaches the top of a tax bracket, and then take additional money you need from a Roth IRA.

-5. Help reduce or even avoid the new Medicare surtax
+5. Help reduce or even avoid the Medicare surtax

-A Roth IRA may potentially help limit your exposure to the new Medicare surtax on net investment income.
-That’s because qualified withdrawals from a Roth IRA don't count toward the modified adjusted gross income (MAGI) threshold that determines the surtax.
-MRDs from traditional (i.e., pre-tax) accounts such as a workplace retirement plan—like a traditional 401(k) or traditional IRA, are included in MAGI and do count toward the MAGI threshold for the tax.
-Depending on your income in retirement, MRDs could expose you to the Medicare surtax, and using Roth accounts might help you avoid it.
+A Roth IRA may potentially help limit your exposure to the Medicare surtax on net investment income.
+This is because qualified withdrawals from a Roth IRA don't count toward the modified adjusted gross income (MAGI) threshold that determines the surtax.
+RMDs from traditional (i.e., pre-tax) accounts such as a workplace retirement plan—like a traditional 401(k)—or a traditional IRA, are included in MAGI and do count toward the MAGI threshold for the surtax.
+So depending on your income in retirement, RMDs could expose you to the Medicare surtax, and using Roth accounts might help you avoid it.

 6. Hedge against future tax hikes

-Federal tax rates rose in 2013 for those with taxable income above $400,000, or $450,000 for couples.
-Will they rise further in the future?
-There's no way to know for certain, but the top tax rate remains far below its historical highs, and if you think it might go up again, a Roth IRA may make sense.
+Will tax rates rise in the future?
+There's no way to know for certain, but the top federal income tax rate remains far below its historical highs, and if you think it might go up again, a Roth IRA may make sense.

 7. Use your contributions at any time

-A Roth IRA allows you to take out 100% of what you have contributed at any time and for any reason, with no taxes or penalties.
-It is only earnings in the Roth IRA that are subject to restrictions on withdrawals.
-(As noted above, a distribution of earnings from a Roth IRA is tax free and penalty free if and only if the five-year aging requirement has been satisfied and at least one of the following conditions is met: you reach age 59½, die, become disabled, or make a qualified first-time home purchase.)
-Generally, withdrawals are considered to come from contributions first, and distributions of earnings—which can be taxable and/or subject to penalties if the conditions are not met—begin only when all contributions have been withdrawn.
+A Roth IRA enables you to take out 100% of what you have contributed at any time and for any reason, with no taxes or penalties.
+Only earnings and converted balances in the Roth IRA are subject to restrictions on withdrawals.
+Generally, withdrawals from a Roth IRA are considered to come from contributions first.
+Distributions from converted balances and earnings—which can be taxable and/or subject to penalties if the conditions are not met—begin only when all contributions have been withdrawn.

 8. If you're older, you can continue to contribute as long as you work

 As long as you have earned compensation, whether it is a regular paycheck or 1099 income for contract work, you can contribute to a Roth IRA—no matter how old you are.
-There is no age requirement for contributions, as there is for a traditional IRA, where you cannot contribute if you are older than age 70½—even if you have earned income.
+There is no age requirement for contributions, but you must be within the income limits in order to contribute to a Roth IRA.

 9. If you're young, your income is likely to rise

-The younger you are, the more of a chance your income will be higher when you retire.
-For instance, if you're under age 30, it's likely that your income and spending, even during retirement, will be significantly higher than what it is now, at the beginning of your career.
+Generally speaking, the younger you are, the greater the chance that your income will be higher when you retire than it is now.
+For instance, if you're under age 30, it's possible that your income and spending during retirement will be significantly higher than they are now, at the beginning of your career.
 And the greater the difference between your income now and your income in retirement, the more advantageous a Roth account can be.